 R is for Relevant

 Goals, no matter how good they are, are meaningless if they are not relevant to your life.
-If your objectives do not serve your day to day lifestyle, it is inconceivable for you to want to even work to achieve them.
+If your objectives do not serve your day-to-day lifestyle, it is inconceivable for you to want to even work to achieve them.

 It is essential for your goals to be in line with your life intent.
 If for example, you want to live a clean life free from drugs, it is because you want to give your family and friends the best version of yourself.
 You can set goals atop your other goals, or have all of them be connected to one main objective – that is to achieve 100% drug recovery.